agama-project/agama/README.md

   or separate network segments.
 - mDNS might not be supported in all systems or it might be blocked by firewall.
 - On mobile phones with Android OS mDNS is supported since Android version 12.
-  (But this might be vendor dependent...)
+  (but this might be vendor dependent...).

 ### Manual Configuration